Baird 812 24" Television Receiver

 The technique is discussed in detail here.

-Note that in the original circuit diagram, the heater dropper diode D8 is drawn the wrong way round.
+In the original circuit diagram, the heater dropper diode D8 is drawn the wrong way round.
 This is the convention in the UK and Europe where they don't care about huge chunks of power drawn on every half cycle, and it would appear whoever draughted the Australian circuit overlooked this when redrawing the 1500 circuit.
 I have corrected this in the circuit shown here.

 Having the heater dropper feeding negative voltage into the heater string offsets the current drawn by the B+ rectifier, and thus reduces the DC superimposed on the mains.